Alert

 • Continuing Education (CE): Residents provide two ACPE-accredited CE sessions during the residency year.
 One session is a 30-minute presentation to members of the clinical oncology group, designed to prepare residents for job interview presentations.
 The second session is the hour-long departmental CE session open to pharmacists and technicians across the state (presented live and virtually).

-• Leadership Series: Residents participate in a monthly leadership series with the oncology residency leadership team to enforce vital skills needed to be a successful clinician.
+• Professional Development Series: Residents participate in a monthly leadership series with the oncology residency leadership team to enforce vital skills needed to be a successful clinician.
 Examples of topics include a CV workshop, emotional intelligence, interview preparation, transitioning to new practitioner, and building resilience.

-• Processing Patient Care Series: Residents participate in quarterly meetings to reflect and process challenging aspects of providing patient care to a critically ill population.
+• Processing Patient Care Series: Residents participate in meetings every other month to reflect and process challenging aspects of providing patient care to a critically ill population.
 These sessions are intended to address moral distress, compassion fatigue, and coping with death and dying in the residency training model.

 • Research Project: The UNC PGY2 Oncology Residency Program participates in the “flipped research model”.
 Residents will review research project options and submit a rank list to the RPD/RPC who will then aim to assign each resident their highest ranked research project.